Skip to content

 sudo systemctl enable rust

-The service is configured to automatically restart if it crashes (Restart=always) with a 10-second delay between restart attempts.
+The service is configured to restart automatically if it fails (Restart=always) with a 10-second delay (RestartSec=10).

 question_mark